openstack/governance/resolutions/20180307-trademark-program-test-location.rst

 And trademark tests are expected to be changed rarely.

-It is resolved that trademark tests (and candidates thereof) for individual, projects should live in one, and only one, of four possible locations, each with differing strategies for review and repository ownership (status in :ref:`projects`):
+It is resolved that trademark tests (and candidates thereof) for individual projects should live in one, and only one, of four possible locations, each with differing strategies for review and repository ownership (status in :ref:`projects`):